El Mirador Azul: Origins

-The group of university students - artists and poets - who would come to make up El Mirador Azul (The Blue Lookout) was meeting informally in a makeshift classroom in the basement of the University of Puerto Rico's main administrative building's tower, where Granell's studio space was located, before the group was known by that name.
+The group of university students—artists and poets—who would come to make up El Mirador Azul (The Blue Lookout) was meeting informally in a makeshift classroom in the basement of the University of Puerto Rico's main administrative building's tower, where art professor Eugenio Fernández Granell's studio space was located, before the group became known by that name.

 The Blue Lookout refers to the space the group rented in 1957 located at #34 Calle Aibonito in Hato Rey.
 (An announcement for the group's 1957 exhibit in Artes y Letras locates the rented space on Calle Arecibo in Hato Rey.)
-It was a small apartment painted blue with a balcony, the width of the apartment, over the garage of a house.
-It was within walking distance to the university campus.
+It was a small apartment above the garage of a house within walking distance of the university, and it was painted blue with a balcony.
 Eventually, the students began referring to their meeting place as "el mirador" and "el mirador azul."
 After the group could no longer afford to rent the mirador azul, gatherings were convened at different members' houses but slowly dissipated after members graduated, moved away, and began their careers.